Hours and Prices

 When do tickets go on sale?

-Tickets go on-sale to the public right after the first of the year at all city ticket outlets, including the Coliseum Box Office.
+Tickets go on-sale to the public March 6 at 10 AM.
+Available online or in person at the Coliseum Box Office.

 What is a Junior Show exhibitor?